BASIC MOVEMENT PATTERNS

 Basic movement patterns are realistically just a way of categorising exercises based on their biomechanical demands.
 Classifying exercises into these categories makes it easier for the strength and conditioning coach to identify which exercise is most appropriate for the athlete.

-For decades gym-based training has revolved around the concept of training muscle groups in isolation.
-Though nobody knows exactly, it is commonly agreed that this very concept has stemmed primarily from bodybuilding.
+For decades, gym-based training has revolved around the concept of training muscle groups in isolation.
+Though nobody knows exactly, it is commonly agreed this very concept has stemmed primarily from bodybuilding.
 However, strength training pioneers such as Prof. Yuri Verkhoshansky and Dr. Michael Yessis began to popularise gym-based training for athletes during the mid-20th century (1, 2).
 Since then, global developments on how to train athletes, and how to make it functional* for their sport has accelerated – particularly in recent years.
-Perhaps these advancements are associated with the immense commercial growth of sport (3) and thus the increase in sports science related degrees and courses worldwide.
-Regardless, strength and conditioning coaches and exercise specialists all over the world now appreciate the significant difference between training athletes and training others (e.g. bodybuilders).

 *Functional, by definition, means something that is ‘designed to be practical and useful, rather than attractive’ (4).
 Though this has become a huge buzzword in recent years with trainers using any form of ‘fancy’ or ‘attractive’ equipment they can get their hands on, it simply refers to any training methods that are applicable and useful for that sport, regardless of complexity or attractiveness.
 For example, a simple barbell deadlift is practical and useful for athletic development in rugby, therefore this may be referred to as ‘functional’.

 Basic exercise movement patterns are, quite simply, exercise classifications, which due to popularity have formed the foundations of exercise selection.
-Once a strength and conditioning coach determines which basic movement patterns are essential for the athlete, they will they devise a battery of exercises forged from those movement patterns (i.e. exercise classifications).
-For example, a primary movement pattern of a rowing athlete is a horizontal pulling action, as a result, a ‘horizontal pulling’ movement (e.g. Prone Rows) may become a vital component of their training programme.
+Once a strength and conditioning coach determines which basic movement patterns are essential for the athlete, they will devise a battery of exercises forged from those movement patterns (i.e. exercise classifications).
+For example, a primary movement pattern of a rowing athlete is a horizontal pulling action – as a result, a ‘horizontal pulling’ movement (e.g. Prone Rows) may become a vital component of their training programme.
 On the other hand, a leg extension exercise would be classified as a ‘knee dominant’ movement, as the knee joint is the prime lever.
-Although there are thousands of different exercises, a large majority of them can be categorised into the following movement patterns.
+Although there are thousands of different exercises, a large majority of them can be categorised into the following movement patterns:

 At present, this is normally done by anecdotal evidence and purely based on the opinion of the strength and conditioning coach and their scientific knowledge of each exercise.
 However, there are common rules of thumb that are followed to categorise each exercise.
 These are segregated by one of three things: